 These days we tend to associate the term RSVP with Facebook, where “yes” means “maybe,” “maybe” means “no,” and “no” means “How do I know you, again?”
 But there was once a time when an RSVP held significant social weight.
 You know, before you could invite 500 of your closest friends to an event with a single click.
-If you received a dinner party invitation that had those four letters printed neatly at the bottom of the card, failing to reply was at your own social peril.
+Whether you’ve received a summer party invitation, or you received a dinner party invitation that had those four letters printed neatly at the bottom of the card, failing to reply was at your own social peril.

-You see it on every event or wedding invitation, but what actually does RSVP stand for?
-R.S.V.P. is an abbreviation of the phrase répondez s’il vous plaît, or “reply, if it pleases you.”
-Colloquially understood by the French as an imperative, not an option.
+Conversationally understood by the French as an imperative, not an option.
 Why do we use RSVP in English?
-Well, as with so many other French figures of speech, it was imported into English in the 1800s by socialites and social climbers in their eternal pursuit of classiness.
+As with so many French figures of speech, this French phrase was imported into English in the 1800s by socialites in their eternal pursuit of classiness.
 Its use quickly became de rigueur.
-Etiquette maven Emily Post was so adamant about its importance that she gave her opinion on how to capitalize and punctuate it.
-“Capitals ‘R.S.V.P.’ are permissible; but fastidious people prefer ‘R.s.v.p.’”
+Etiquette maven Emily Post was so adamant about the importance of this French expression that she gave her opinion on how to capitalize and punctuate it.
+“Capitals ‘R.S.V.P.’ are permissible; but fastidious people prefer ‘R.s.v.p.'”
 Rightly noted, Ms. Post!

 How do you respond to an RSVP?

 In today’s world of lax decorum, an RSVP might not earn the respect it used to, but don’t let s’il vous plaît fool you: good manners still require a reply.
 Any time you are invited to any event, whether it’s a formal wedding invitation or a casual birthday party invitation, that instructs you to RSVP, be sure to respond before the deadline.